basho/basho_docs/content/riak/kv/2.2.0/add-ons/redis/set-up-rra/deployment-models.md

 * Redis: The connection between the RRA Service instance and Redis Service instance is local.
-* Riak: The connections between RRA to Riak Nodes is distributed and bounded to equal the number of Riak nodes.
+* Riak: The connections between RRA to Riak Nodes is distributed and bounded to equal the number of Riak nodes _squared_.

 Advantages: